antononcube/Raku-Text-Plot/README.md

 - [X] Optional tick labels format specs.

+- [ ] Proper respect of width and height.

+    - Currently, the width and height are for the plot frame -- title, axes- and tick labels are "extra."

 - [ ] Make the axes ticks to be on the left.

     - It was just much easier to put them on the right.